robert-kuropkat/e4cTraining/MongoDB_Crash_Course/README.md

 ## Setup

 IDE used was VSCode.

-<br>[MongoDB v7.0.12 for Windows x64](https://www.mongodb.com/try/download/community) was installed locally.
-Additionally, MongoDB Compass was installed by leaving the checkbox
+[MongoDB v7.0.12 for Windows x64](https://www.mongodb.com/try/download/community) was installed locally.
+Additionally, MongoDB Compass was installed by leaving the checkbox selected. <br>
-selected.
-<br>[MongoDB Shell v2.2.10 for Windows x64](https://www.mongodb.com/try/download/shell).
+[MongoDB Shell v2.2.10 for Windows x64](https://www.mongodb.com/try/download/shell).
 Usage statistics were disabled using disableTelemetry() at the command prompt.

-<br>MongoDB for VS Code v1.6.0 (telemetry disabled in extension settins)
+MongoDB for VS Code v1.6.0 (telemetry disabled in extension settins)

-<br>JSDoc was used to document it with a README.md used by GitPgaes.
+JSDoc was used to document it with a README.md used by GitPgaes.

 ## Documentation